Skip to main content

 Example

-Lets consider a set of tasks.
-Each task either costs certain amount of money or makes some money.
-Money are consumed at the start of a task and produced at the end.
-We have an initial amount of money initialMoney and we want to schedule the tasks so that we do not run out of money (i.e. the amount of money is always non-negative).
+Let us consider a set of tasks.
+Each task either costs a certain amount of money or makes some money.
+Money is consumed at the start of a task and produced at the end.
+We have an initial amount of money initialMoney, and we want to schedule the tasks so that we do not run out of money (i.e., the amount is always non-negative).

 Tasks cannot overlap.
 Our goal is to find the shortest schedule possible.